-The National Human Genome Research Institute (NHGRI) has funded a collaborative large-scale genome sequencing effort to comprehensively identify rare risk and protective variants contributing to multiple common disease phenotypes.
-This initiative will explore a range of diseases with the ultimate goal of:
+The National Human Genome Research Institute (NHGRI) funded a collaborative large-scale genome sequencing effort in 2016 to comprehensively identify rare risk and protective variants contributing to multiple common disease phenotypes.
+This initiative explores a range of diseases with the goal of:

-We currently estimate that the CCDG program will sequence 150K-200K whole genomes during the life of the program.
+We currently estimate that the CCDG program will sequence approximately 100K whole genomes and 125K whole exomes during the life of the program.